tethye/TypeScript/Types.md

 ---
 ### The never Type
+A value that never occurs, A function that never rerturns and a path to impossible to reach.

-never is used for functions that never return:
+*never is used for functions that never return:*
 ```ts
 function throwError(message: string): never {
   throw new Error(message);